openvanilla/McBopomofoWeb/output/pime/README.md

 ## Build and Run

 - Install a copy of PIME on your PC
 - run `npm run build:pime`.
-The command build a "index.js" file into the folder.q
+The command build a "index.js" file into the folder.
 - Copy the folder to `C:\Program Files (x86)\PIME\node\input_methods\mcbopomofo`
 - Open a command prompt or Windows terminal as administrator, and then run `regsvr32 "C:\Program Files (X86)\PIME\x86\PIMETextService.dll"`